-- Similarly to the times if you are taking the train to Machu Picchu, pick-up at your hotel will be very early in the morning.
+- Pick-up at your hotel will be very early in the morning.

 - You will be transferred to kilometer 82 (if doing the 4-day hike) by train or car (typically by train).
 Note: If doing the 1 day Inca Trail to Machu Picchu hike, you will disembark the train at kilometer 104.